Child Custody Schedules Based on Age

 Custody schedules for infants

-The most important thing to keep in mind when making a custody schedule for an infant is that the child needs very frequent contact with both parents.
-This requires quite a bit of back and forth, but it is crucial for your child.
+The most important thing to keep in mind when you plan a custody schedule for an infant is that the child needs very frequent contact with both parents.
+For parents with joint custody, this requires quite a bit of back and forth, but it is crucial for your child.
 There are a number of ways to split up the custody schedule, but your infant should never be away from either parent for more than a few days.
 Here are some common custody schedules to consider for an infant:

 - 2-2-3 schedule: Your baby spends 2 days with one parent, 2 days with the other parent, and then 3 days with the first parent.